 Iran is home to farmers and nomadsclick to view Iran 2500BC

 The lands of Syria and Canaan are home to small cities and important trade routesclick to view Syria 2500BC

 By this date Ancient Egypt has developed one of the great civilizations of world history.click to view Egypt 2500BC

 Europe is still inhabited by Stone Age farming peoples.
 Tribes speaking Indo-European languages are migrating into the continent from the eastclick to view Europe 2500BC

 The civilization of Ancient Egypt now flourishes in the Nile valleyclick to view Africa 2500BC

-One of the great civilizations of the Ancient World has emerged in the Indus Valleyclick to view South Asia 2500BC
+One of the earliest civilizations in world history has emerged in ancient India, the Indus Valley civilizationclick to view India and South Asia 2500BC